MicrosoftDocs/visualstudio-docs/docs/ide/reference/add-null-checks-for-all-parameters.md

-**What:** Creates and adds 'if' statements that check nullity of all the nullable non-checked parameters.
+**What:** Creates and adds `if` statements that check nullity of all the nullable non-checked parameters.

-**When:** Once right clicked on any parameter and going to **Quick Actions and Refactorings**, an option, if one is plausible, pops up offering to **Add null checks for all** parameters that are valid to be checked.
+**When:** You want to quickly add null checks for all applicable parameters.

-**Why:** Writing null checks for many parameters can be taxing and repetitive.
-Using this refactoring will be quick and contribute to the program's safety.
+**Why:** Writing null checks for many parameters can be time-consuming and repetitive.
+Using this refactoring is quick and make the program more robust.